 Soda is big business, with multinational companies like Coca-Cola and PepsiCo dropping millions on advertising to ensure the country remains hooked on these sweet and bubbly beverages.
-But there are a number of ways that these drinks may be harming your health and even effecting your appearance, including the stains they leave on your teeth.
+In fact, according to Chicago-based Information Resources Inc. (IRI), carbonated beverages saw U.S. sales in 2019 at over $27 billion, a 2% increase in revenue from 2018.

 How Bad is Soda for your Health?

-100 years and countless studies later, soda found itself at the heart of the US obesity epidemic.
-In the 1980’s and 1990’s soda consumption was higher than ever, but it was also linked to an increase in everything from diabetes to heart disease.
-Studies suggest that just 1 can of soda a day can increase the risk of heart disease by 20% in men, while increasing the risk of diabetes by 25% in women.
+100 years and countless studies later, soda found itself at the heart of the U.S. obesity epidemic.
+In the 1980s and 1990s, soda consumption was higher than ever and was linked to an increase in everything from diabetes to heart disease.
+Studies suggest that just one can of soda a day can increase the risk of heart disease by 20% in men while increasing the risk of diabetes by 25% in women.

-The sugar content is the biggest issue here.
+Despite warnings in 1942, sugar content remains the most trouble consequence of drinking soda.
 The average can of soda contains around 10 teaspoons of the white stuff, despite the limit being 6 for women and 9 for men.
 They also contain a number of additives used to color, flavor, and preserve the beverage.
-Simply put, while these drinks can be a refreshing accompaniment to a meal, they have also done more to damage the nation’s health than many recreational drugs.
+Simply put, while carbonated beverages can be a refreshing accompaniment to a meal, they have also done more to damage the nation’s health than many recreational drugs.